alexpaul/CustomTableViewCell/README.md

 <img src="https://github.com/alexpaul/CustomTableViewCell/blob/master/Images/imageview-height-ratio-with-cell.png" width="800" height="500" />
 </p>

-## 14. Control drag to from the image view to the cell
+## 14. Control drag from the image view to the cell

 Select equal heights from the dialog.